Home > Country

 TELEPHONES: Available on board vessels at PSA wharves.
 Public telephones available, mobile telephone coverage provided.

-NEAREST AIRPORT: Seletar Int'l.
-Singapore Changi Int'l.
+NEAREST AIRPORT: Seletar (XSP) Singapore Changi (SIN).

 BANKS: National and international banks with ATM facilities available.